Get in Touch with NAME

 Malta – A leading economy in the EU

 A member of the European Union since 2004, Malta may be the smallest economy in the euro-zone but has the heart of a giant.
-Having weathered the euro-zone crisis thanks to a low debt-to-GDP ratio and a tax and business friendly approach, it has done much better than most heavy weight European titans.
+Having weathered the euro-zone crisis thanks to a low debt-to-GDP ratio and a tax and business-friendly approach, it has done much better than most heavyweight European titans.

 As said before – a small country with the heart of a giant.
 A big giant.

 Having said that, Malta’s value proposition is more than history, tradition, opportunity and growth.
-Gluing all the above together – and more – Malta has state-of-the-art Investment Immigration schemes which can either grant residence or citizenship by investment after passing the most stringent and a high standard 4-tier due diligence process.
+Glueing all the above together – and more – Malta has state-of-the-art Investment Immigration schemes which can either grant residence or citizenship by investment after passing the most stringent and a high standard 4-tier due diligence process.

 - Freedom of movement within over 160 countries (EU, UK and US included) and right to live and work within the EU;